wulandaridewi69/landingPage-ad_smartPrivate/README.md

 ##Contributing
-'Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to changes.'
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you'd like to changes.

 ##License
-'This project is licensed under the MIT license.'
+This project is licensed under the MIT license.

+##Contact
+If you'd like to get in touch:

+- Email: yourname@example.com
+- Portfolio: soon
+- GitHub: @[wulandaridewi69]